Ashok0/SystemShock-UEVR/README.md

 1) Install the nightly build of UEVR (at least UEVR Nightly 938 required) from [**HERE**](https://github.com/praydog/UEVR-nightly/releases).
 2) Download the latest release of the System Shock UEVR plugin from [**HERE**](https://github.com/Ashok0/SystemShock-UEVR/releases).
 Click "Import Config" in the UEVR UI and navigate to "SystemReShock-Win64-Shipping.zip" and click on it and accept the DLL warning.
 3) (Optional) Download the latest PAK mod from [**HERE**](https://github.com/Ashok0/SystemShock-UEVR/releases).
 Copy the .pak file to \Steam\steamapps\common\System Shock Remake\SystemShock\Content\Paks
 4) (Optional) For Valve Index users only, the System button must be mapped to the left touchpad and the right touchpad must be configured as a right thumbrest in the SteamVR bindings.
-You can resolve these issues by installing Markmon’s UEVR Index Controls plugin.. (https://github.com/mark-mon/uevr-index-controls)
 5) (Optional) For seated play, delete "17105528413843615245_props.json" from your UEVR global directory to disable physical crouching.
 This will allow you to manually crouch by pressing **X**.
 6) Launch System Shock and inject the game with UEVR!